ddkhoa/data-portfolio/python-tableau-france-job/README.md

 ### Building the Dashboard – Accounting for Semi-Additive Measures
 An important aspect of this dataset was managing the semi-additive nature of the `Value` column, which represents the workforce count for a specific quarter, industry, and location.
 This value could be summed across industries and regions, but not over time.
 Here’s how I structured the dashboard to ensure the numbers are presented accurately:

 - **Workforce by Region Map**: I filtered the data to show only the last quarter, allowing users to view the most recent workforce distribution.
-Here, summing by region and industry can be done with `SUM(value)` formula.
+Here, summing by region and industry can be done with the `SUM(value)` formula.

 - **Workforce Change from 2011 Q1 to 2024 Q2**: This bar chart shows changes over time by summing workforce `delta` across regions and industries.
-Like above, using the smallest granularity of time allows me to employ `SUM(dela)` formula.
+Like above, using the smallest granularity of time allows me to employ the `SUM(dela)` formula.
 This approach captures regional and industry workforce shifts.

 - **Workforce Trend Analysis**: I calculated each industry's percentage of the total workforce per quarter using the formula `SUM(value) / SUM(all_industries)`.
 This calculation works across all regions or within a specific region when filtered, ensuring the dashboard provides accurate comparative insights.